openhab/openhab-cloud/README.md

 ```

 Now you need install git and clone the openHAB Cloud repository to your
-preffered directory (here: ubuntu) with the following commands:
+preferred directory (here: ubuntu) with the following commands:

 ```
 apt-get install git